mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/quickstart.rst

 -  ``docker-registry`` - Contains the built docker images used to deploy OpenStack services, including both the x86_64 arch images for controller node and s390x arch images for compute node.
 -  ``pypi`` - Contains the needed python packages used by kolla-ansible to deploy OpenStack services.
+-  ``rhel-repo`` - Contains the needed rpm packages used by kolla-ansible to deploy OpenStack services on Red Hat 7.5 platform.
--  ``ubuntu-mirrir`` - Contains the ubuntu mirror and docker mirror which provides all the deb packages used by kolla-ansible in the deploy process.
+-  ``ubuntu-mirror`` - Contains the ubuntu mirror and docker mirror which provides all the deb packages used by kolla-ansible in the deploy process.

 These files need to be put into a single folder, generally we recommend you to put them into /data/OpenStackCE